There are many treatment options for

 Radiotherapy is a local treatment that targets a specific area where the cancer is.
 It’s often used in

-Common reasons to use radiotherapy include painful bone
+Common reasons to use radiotherapy include:

-If you develop new or worsening back pain, leg weakness, or bladder/bowel changes, contact your care team urgently - these can be signs of spinal cord compression, which radiotherapy can help treat quickly.
+If you develop new or worsening back pain, leg weakness, or bladder/bowel changes, contact your care team urgently.
+These can be signs of spinal cord compression, which radiotherapy can help treat quickly.

-- Fixing or preventing fractures in weight‑bearing bones.
+fixing or preventing fractures in weight‑bearing bones

-- Removing a single or small number of tumours in the brain or to drain fluid.
+removing a single or small number of tumours in the brain or to drain fluid

-- Relieving pressure or blockage in organs.
+relieving pressure or blockage in organs.

 Bottom line: Surgery in MBC is targeted for symptom relief or structural safety, and decisions are made case by case.